 - Lead by Example: This wonderful organization was established by Lisa Washington as a way to help seniors in need in the community.
 People of all ages are welcome to get involved in her initiative which includes visits to shut-in seniors on holidays

 - 3e United: This organization is a collaborative effort of many churches in McKinney that offers outreach throughout the community.
 There is a link on their website for you to click to get involved.

 - REACH: This is a volunteer program through the McKinney Independent School District that connects students with volunteer mentors.
 The website says it best: "The program is designed to foster a basic sense of self-esteem, self-confidence, and a motivation to learn and improve personal and social skills that will reinforce the importance of an education.
 Reaching one child at a time is the primary goal of the program."
 Complete the volunteer application on the website to start the process of mentoring a local student!

-A reader of our website reached out with this link to a blog featuring an event and entertainment accessibility guide for people with disabilities.
-We thought it would be fitting to share it HERE.
+- A reader of our website reached out with this link to a blog featuring an event and entertainment accessibility guide for people with disabilities.
+You can find it HERE.

 - Are active adult communities for you?
 This reader-suggested link answers that question with pros and cons as well as tips for choosing the right active adult community for you when you are ready!